 My main packet of Bunny Paper Dolls comes with the bunnies and their weather clothing.
 After many reader requests, you can also download a new packet of extra Bunny clothing that comes with so many new clothing options including art smocks, sweatshirts, baking aprons, overalls and more.

-In this post, I’ll show you two different ways you can create the bunny dolls and their clothing!
-While I do call these paper dolls, they do not have the traditional tabs that paper dolls have.
-I have made these using magnet sheets or Velcro Dots instead of the paper tabs and find they are easier and more durable for my kids to play with.
+In this post, I’ll show you two different ways you can create the bunny dolls and their clothing.
+While I do call these paper dolls, they do not have the traditional paper tabs that paper dolls have.
+I have made these using magnet sheets or Velcro Fasteners instead of the paper tabs and find they are easier and more durable for my kids to play with.
 I would not recommend turning them into magnets if younger children will be using them as some of the pieces can be small.
-Using Velcro Dots is an easy and safe option that is also a little quicker to assemble!
+Using Velcro Fasteners is an easy and safe option that is also a little quicker to assemble!

 - Free bunny dolls and clothing can be found in my Free Resource Library.

 - Halloween costumes and Christmas clothing are in my Etsy Shop